aleph2c/miros/docs/_sources/zero_to_one.rst.txt

 settles into the off state by sending it an INIT_SIGNAL event.

-At the end of this RTC process, we see what is waiting in the queues for the next RTC process.
+At the end of this RTC process, we see what is waiting in the queues for the next run of the event processor.
 We have only been talking about one queue so far, and that is the first queue in the listing.
 The Deferred queue is something you will learn about in the patterns section.